 Modern, beautiful, and most importantly, efficient, the metro is one of the best ways to commute when visiting the historic city that won’t break the bank and will help you reach your destination with ease, comfort, and surprising speed!

 We have prepared the most helpful Athens metro guide so you can explore Athens like a local!

 Athens - credits: Anastasios71/Shutterstock.com

-The Athens Metro system consists of 3 lines, which are known most commonly by their colors and connect to the tram, bus routes, and suburban railway.
+The Athens Metro system consists of three lines, which are known most commonly by their colors and connect to the tram, bus routes, and suburban railway.

 What time does the Athens metro close?

-You should keep in mind that the metro runs daily from 5:30 am to 00:30 am.
-However, on Fridays and Saturdays, lines 2 and 3 operate until 2:30 to serve the party-goers!
-The frequency of the metro is thankfully pretty high all of the time, and specifically, during peak hours, the trains run approximately every 5 minutes; yay for that!
+The frequency of the metro network is, thankfully, pretty high all of the time, and specifically, during peak hours, the trains run approximately every 5 minutes; yay for that!

 Athens’ Metro Tickets